rmaicle/rmaicle.github.io/_posts/c++/2015-12-12-An IF Function.md

 }
 {% endhighlight %}

-Yes, a ternary operator can do this but the difference is that the body of the `if` function could have multiple statements.
+The code above is a perfect scenario for the use of the `ternary operator`.

+{% highlight cpp %}
+int a = ? (some_condition) : 1 : 2;
+{% endhighlight %}

+Using the `ternary operator` with multiple statements could make the syntax a bit messy.
-With C++11, the same could be achieved using a `lambda`.
+With C++11, the goal could be achieved using a `lambda` but with a bit of clutter too.

-{% highlight cpp linenos %}
+{% highlight cpp %}
 int a = [=] {
     if (some_condition) {
         return 1;